 The Catalog Wars: A Four-Part Series

 The format war is over.
 The catalog war just started.
-A comprehensive guide to the architectural decision that defines enterprise data infrastructure in 2026.
+A four-part guide for senior data leaders to the architectural decision that defines enterprise data infrastructure in 2026: Apache Iceberg, Apache Polaris, Unity Catalog, and Delta Lake.

 Nidhi VichareApril 16, 2026